jenzien/OLXDemo/README.md

 All Modules are tested using the XCTest framework.
 Mocks are available for most of the protocols used by the application.

+Basic UI Automation testing using XCUITest is provided for the search and detail views.

 ## Optimizations
 While scrolling images are not loaded to preserve scroll performance.
 Image loads are initiated once the user stops scrolling.